thameenas/chatlingo-ai/README.md

 ### Nudge Behavior:
 - Users receive the actual first prompt of their daily lesson
 - No need to type "start" or "day X" - the lesson begins automatically
-- Messages are sent via WhatsApp using the same Twilio integration
+- Messages are sent via WhatsApp using the WhatsApp Cloud API

 ## Deployment on Render